Pembroke, History & Visiting Guide

 HERITAGE HIGHLIGHTS: Pembroke Castle, birthplace of Henry VII

 The historic town of Pembroke is one of the most compelling places to visit in Wales, a place where history is ever-present.
-Most people come to visit the medieval fortress of Pembroke Castle, birthplace of a king and the site of several dramatic sieges, but there is so much more to see in this delightful town.
+Most people come to visit the medieval fortress of Pembroke Castle, the birthplace of a king and the site of several dramatic sieges, but there is so much more to see in this delightful town.

 The story of Pembroke begins in the mists of prehistoric Britain when early settlers sheltered in a large cave beneath what is now Pembroke.
 The Romans later occupied the site, but it was not until the Norman invasion of Wales in the late 11th century that the town of Pembroke began to take shape.

-When Rhys ap Tewdwr, ruler of south Wales, died in 1093 the Norman lord Roger de Montgomery, Earl of Shrewsbury, quickly launched an invasion.
+When Rhys ap Tewdwr, ruler of South Wales, died in 1093 the Norman lord Roger de Montgomery, Earl of Shrewsbury, quickly launched an invasion.
 As soon as he took control of Pembroke Roger began building a castle to control his new territory.
 Roger's son Arnulf rebelled against Henry I and the English king immediately seized Pembroke and its castle.

 Henry I established a royal borough, a planned settlement, outside the castle walls, and invited settlers from England and Flanders to inhabit the new borough.
 To emphasise the importance of the new town Henry also established a royal mint in Pembroke.
 The growing town served as the centre for the English-occupied part of southern Wales known as 'little England beyond Wales'.

 The medieval layout of the planned town is still evident today; the town is centred on a long High Street, with narrow burgage plots stretching out away from the street, with the whole contained within high town walls protected by towers.